Canadian Disability Tax Credits

-In addition to common deductions like childcare expenses, child tax benefits, or the spouse (spousal RRSPs in Canada) or common-law partner amount, there are many credits and deductions that are particularly relevant to persons with disabilities and their caregivers.
+In addition to common deductions like childcare expenses, Canada Child Benefit, or the spouse (spousal RRSPs in Canada) or common-law partner amount, there are many credits and deductions that are particularly relevant to persons with disabilities and their caregivers.
 The most important is the Disability Tax Credit or Disability amount.
 Eligibility for the Disability amount opens the door for other credits and deductions.
 Please note that the CRA’s eligibility requirements may differ from that of other programs.

 What is the Disability Tax Credit?